 - Hot compresses

+Sclerotherapy is generally a minor, noninvasive procedure that’s used to combat small veins.
+Any side effects are generally rare and the procedure produces effective results.
 Dr. Jimenez will provide you with detailed aftercare instructions and advise you on what to avoid after your sclerotherapy treatment to ensure optimal results.

 While spider veins are not normally a medical condition that requires immediate care, the cosmetic appearance can be troubling for many.
-If you have spider veins that are unsightly or uncomfortable, take the next step with cosmetic sclerotherapy with Dr. Jimenez at the Vein Care Center of Florida.
+If you have spider veins that are unsightly or uncomfortable, take the next step with cosmetic sclerotherapy with Dr. Jimenez at the Vein Center of Florida.
 Whether you’re in Pensacola, Destin, Foley, or anywhere along the Emerald Coast, The Vein Center is here to help you.
-Call 1-800-910-VEIN to request your complimentary vein screening today.
+Call (850) 607-7570 to request your complimentary vein screening today.